GeoffBreemer/DLToolkit/thesis/README.md

 1. A variation of **U-Net** ([Ronneberger 2015](#references)) named DECiSION
 2. A variation of **3D U-Net** ([Çiçek 2016](#references)) named VOLVuLuS

-Code to train and test each model comes in three `.py` files:
+Code to train and test each model comes in three notebook files:

-- `_settings.py`: model specific constants
+- `_settings`: model specific constants
-- `_training.py`: train the model using a training set
+- `_training`: train the model using a training set
-- `_test.py`: apply a trained model to a test set
+- `_test`: apply a trained model to a test set

 In addition, `thesis_common.py` contains common code shared between the two models and `thesis_metric_loss.py` contains loss metrics used during training.